Nicholas Santos, 42, takes silver at the Swimming Worlds | swimming

 The swimmer of the Brazilian team Leonardo de Deus posted on social media a photo with the curtain of the room they share in Budapest, Hungary.
 There it was written 22.78, mark that Nicholas promised his colleague that he would do in this Sunday’s decision.

 It is important to remember that the 50m butterfly is not held in the Olympics, but is part of the World Championship.
-In his career, Nicholas has three medals in World Championships in the long run (silver in 2015, bronze in 2017 and bronze in 2017), as well as four podiums in World Championships in short course (gold in 2012, 2018 and 2021, in addition to silver in 2014). ).
+In his career, Nicholas has three medals at World Championships in the long course (silver in 2015, bronze in 2017 and bronze in 2017), as well as four podiums in World Championships in short course (gold in 2012, 2018 and 2021, in addition to silver in 2014 ).

 FERNANDO SCHEFFER OUT OF FINAL